michalpij/PCO-Website/README.md

 # Showcase Website

-This is the webiste for ICT
+This is my showcase website for the first quartile of the HBO-ICT study programme.